If you've never done an auction before, it can be pretty crazy trying to figure out all the necessary pieces.

 Check in/ registration

 The check in team are the MVPs of your event.
-I recommend filling it with staff, starting with your finance team, and most trusted volunteers to support them.
+Fill it with staff, starting with your finance team, and most trusted volunteers to support them.

 Since this is the first encounter guests will have at your event, its important that this group is trained ahead of time on your process, how to handle any issues that might come up (and you will have issues, trust me) and most importantly, how to greet and interact positively with guests.